5 Dos and 4 Don’ts for A Smart Corporate Social Media Policy

-Social media is more than just a big part of our personal lives — it’s unavoidable in today’s world.
+Social media is more than just a big part of our personal lives — it’s unavoidable in today’s world, and so is a smart corporate social media policy.

 Whether businesses like it or not, social media use spills into employee work time.
 But when it comes to work and your professional life, there are just some things that shouldn’t be shared on social media.